Mastering the RFQ Process

 - Ensure all categories use the same core structure

 Buyer24 helps here by providing a consistent structure for every request.
 Each RFQ is organized the same way, with standardized fields for specifications, quantities, and deadlines—making it easy to compare responses across suppliers.
+To get started fast, you can build reusable RFQ templates that create consistent, professional requests in seconds.

 3. Be Specific About Requirements